Home > Tours > Latin America Tours > Central America Tours > Discover Mexico - Day of the Dead (Oaxaca)

 After a 2hr 35min drive from Campeche is our second Maya site: Uxmal.
 Quite open, it contrasts the jungle ruins of Palenque we visited yesterday.
 This site, which dates to the Late Classic era (500 CE to 800 CE), features the Pyramid of the Magician; the Nunnery Quadrangle, which has long, elaborately carved facades; and a ball court, where a traditional ball game was played, sometimes ending in human sacrifice.
 Having worked up an appetite, we drive (20 minutes) to a Maya family restaurant in Muna.

 Here we eat pollo pibil and cochinita pibil (slowly cooked pork and chicken).
 The meat is roasted for about five hours with achiote paste and wrapped in banana leaves.
 After lunch, it's about a 1hr 20min drive to Mérida, where several colonial buildings, including the cathedral, were built using stones from nearby Maya ruins.
-Arriving mid-afternoon, we have a walking tour of Mérida, visiting the cathedral, Palacio Municipal, and Casa de Montejo, the birthplace of the city's founder.
+Arriving mid-afternoon, we have a walking tour of Mérida, returning later to enjoy the main square, which is particularly delightful at night.
 Stay: Hotel Caribe (or similar) (B/L).

 Our final day starts with a visit to Chichén Itzá.
 Having spent the night near the site, we can get in early before the day-trippers arrive from the beach resorts.
 Chichén Itzá served as the political and economic centre of the Maya civilisation and thrived from around 600 CE to 1200 CE.
-The pyramid of Kukulkan, the Temple of Chac Mool, the Hall of the Thousand Pillars and the Playing Field of the Prisoners can still be seen today and demonstrate an extraordinary commitment to architecture, space and composition.
+The pyramid of Kukulkan, the Temple of Chac Mool, the Hall of the Thousand Pillars and the Great Ball Court can still be seen today and demonstrate an extraordinary commitment to architecture, space and composition.
 The pyramid itself was the last, and possibly greatest, of all Maya pyramids.

 This afternoon, we drive about three hours to Cancún airport, where the tour ends.
-Please note: The group transfer back to Cancún is scheduled to align with a chosen flight to London, UK; therefore, you should not book flights leaving before then.
+Want more time in Cancun?
+Secure post-tour hotel nights through your sales representative.
+Please note: The group transfer back to Cancún is scheduled to align with a chosen flight; therefore, you should not book flights leaving before then.
 Please contact your sales representative for the timings of this flight (B).

 Trip Inclusions